toralf/torutils/README.md

 ### Fine tuning

-Few scripts help to fine tune the rule set parameters.
+Few scripts helped to fine tune the rule set parameters.
-[Feedback](https://github.com/toralf/torutils/issues) about the parameters is appreciated.

 [ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to the ORPort than a given limit (4 per default).
 [orstatus.py](./orstatus.py) logs the reason of every Tor circuit closing event.